-Yet Churchill wept openly at funerals, during films, upon visiting bombed neighborhoods.
-He battled what he called his "Black Dog" of depression for decades.
-He picked up painting at 40 to keep from going mad with grief.
-And he kept a photograph of his childhood nanny by his bedside until the day he died.
+Churchill wept.
+Openly, repeatedly, at funerals, during films, upon walking through bombed neighborhoods.
+The man who stared down Hitler and addressed the Commons with "We shall fight on the beaches" would cry at a school choir.
+He battled what he called his "Black Dog" of depression for most of his adult life.
+He kept a photograph of his childhood nanny on his nightstand until the day he died — seventy years after her death.

 What Made Churchill a Type 8?